cjddmut/Unity-2D-Platformer-Controller/README.md

 ## Setup

-For immediate player support, drop the Basic Player Controller prefab into the scene.
+For immediate player support, drop the Basic Player Controller prefab into the scene and set the Static Environment Layer Mask field.
 For more complicated interaction, interface with PlatformerMotor2D's members and methods.

 ## Requirements of PlatformerMotor2D